abubakvr/ldr-vps/README.md

 # Chedda Finance Leaderboard

-This project is a decentralized application (dApp) that tracks user activity on a lending protocol and rewards users with points based on their borrowing and supplying activity.
+This project is an application that tracks user activity on a lending protocol and rewards users with points based on their borrowing and supplying activity.
 The dApp uses a MongoDB database to store user data and utilizes the `chedda-sdk` for interacting with the lending protocol.

 ## Project Setup